STAY IN THE LOOP

 A good landlord-tenant relationship is truly the foundation you are looking for when it comes to those living in your property.
 Things like Christmas cards or regular communication is absolutely essential, helping establish a face and a personality for both parties.
 Always make sure you respond quickly to any queries or requests.
 However, the tenant should also be aware that you can’t be there to reply immediately at four in the morning if the request can wait until the next working day.

 Usually, the main cause of disputes is a failure to rectify problems or issues promptly.
 Tenants are well within their rights to ask for repairs or maintenance works to the property.
 But they have to give you a reasonable timeframe in which to respond and arrange to complete them.
 They are not within their rights to demand them fixed instantly, unless it’s a major issue which could cause immediate harm either to them or to the property itself.
 Regarding repairs, always chat to them and keep them in the loop about what is going on and when.
-This will help build a strong relationship and avoid conflict based on mutual communication.
+This will help build a strong relationship and avoid tenant disputes based on mutual communication.

 Tenant Fees Ban

 As of June 1st 2019, the Tenant Fees Ban came into effect, banning landlords or agencies for charging money to carry out reference and credit checks.
 Make sure your tenants are aware of this – they will appreciate it very much and it may go some small way towards establishing a solid ground between both parties right at the start of the tenancy.
 It goes without saying that unlawful charges and exorbitant fees are a certain way to start a tenant dispute.